Workers’ Compensation Lawyer in Columbia South Carolina

 Do I need an attorney for Workers’ Compensation?

 You are not required to hire a workers’ comp attorney to file a workers’ compensation claim, but it may be in your best interest to do so.
 The process involves paperwork, deadlines and proper communication between the insurance company and your doctor.
 An attorney can ensure all of these steps are completed correctly and that you receive a fair amount of compensation in a timely manner.

-If you have suffered an on-the-job injury, please contact the experienced workers’ compensation lawyers in Columbia, South Carolina at McWhirter, Bellinger & Associates, P.A., to schedule a free initial consultation.
+If you have suffered an on-the-job injury, please contact the experienced workers’ compensation injury lawyers in Columbia, South Carolina at McWhirter, Bellinger & Associates, P.A., to schedule a free initial consultation.
 Proudly serving the areas of Camden, Sumter, Lexington, Newberry, Orangeburg, Columbia and Aiken, SC.